ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/Solutions_and_Visualization.md

 |5d0a2980b292d049061542014e8960bf  |4809.44    |
 |eebb5dda148d3893cdaf5b5ca3040ccb  |4764.34    |
 |48e1ac109decbb87765a3eade6854098  |4681.78    |

+The top 10 highest-spending customers on the Olist platform (based on total purchase + freight value) spent between **4,681.78 BRL** and **13,664.08 BRL**.
+The highest spender (`0a0a92112bd4c708ca5fde585afaa872`) spent **13,664.08 BRL**.
+These customers represent the platform’s most valuable buyers and are crucial for revenue generation.
+Understanding and engaging this segment can help in shaping personalized loyalty strategies and targeted marketing campaigns to drive repeat purchases and long-term retention.

 ## Tableau Visualization
 ![Dashboard](https://github.com/ShaikhBorhanUddin/Brazilian_E_Commerce_Project/blob/main/Images/Sheet%2010.png?raw=true)

 # Q11: Top 5 Products with the Most Reviews and Their Average Rating

+Identifying the top 5 most-reviewed products with their average ratings helps Olist understand which items are most popular and frequently purchased, providing insights into customer preferences, potential bestsellers, and product performance—valuable for marketing, inventory planning, and enhancing customer satisfaction.

 ## Solution
 ```SQL
 SELECT